accendolabs/knolskape-api-document/source/index.html.md

 ]
 ```

 This returns the list of links with custom token in it.
-These links can be clicked by the users directly to access the simulations.So if a project has M tools(services) and N users given in payload, it will return M*N links in response json.
-The services inside payload is array of service names choosen for this given project.
+These links can be clicked by Users directly to access the Simulations.
+If a project has M tools (Services) and N Users given in payload, it will return M*N links in the response json.
+The Services inside payload is an array of service names chosen for this given project.

 ### HTTP Request